liserman/handcodeR/README.md

 also the surrounding sentences, we can use the option `context = TRUE`.
 This gives us our current sentence alongside its previous and following sentence.
-To not generate any confusion about which sentence is currently evaluated, the surrounding sentences are shown in grey.
+To not generate any confusion about which sentence is currently evaluated, the surrounding sentences are shown in gray.

 ``` r
 annotated <- handcode(data = sentences,